gtri/rapid-modeling-tools/ingrid/README.md

 #### Option Flags

+Note: If a path has spaces, then it should be placed in quotes.

 ##### Input

 > --input, -i

 The `input` flag is used to provide the relative or absolute path to the Excel Workbook(s).
-If the path has spaces, then it should be placed in quotes.
+This can be provided as a path to a single Excel file or as a path to a directory of Excel files.
+Ingrid will iterate over each worksheet in each workbook provided and find any worksheets that match a defined pattern.

 This flag should only be used with the `create` command.

-* TODO: workbooks plural?
-Not sure this is main clear in other parts of doc.

 ##### Original

 > --original, -O

-The `original` flag is used to provide the relative or absolute path for the baseline file used in the comparison.
-If the path has spaces, then it should be placed in quotes.
+The `original` flag is used to provide the relative or absolute path for the baseline Excel file used in the comparison.
+A single file should be provided.

 This flag should only be used with the `compare` command.